KireinaHoro/zfs-auto-backup/README.md

 DRY_RUN=1 ./zfs-auto-backup
 ```

+## Platform compatibility

 This tool is a bash script tested on `GNU bash, version 4.4.19(1)-release (x86_64-unknown-linux-gnu)`.
 More tests on other shells are welcomed.

+## License

+zfs-auto-backup is licensed under GPL-3.0.
+The full license text is available in the repository root, named LICENSE .

+## Donations

+If you find this work helpful, consider buying me a glass of beer :) Accepted payment methods listed below:

+ - PayPal: i@jsteward.moe
+ - BTC: 13jTGFvjh7DAwiHZzxpaiqfehVnX2CWncC